1994–95 Utah Jazz season

 The 1994–95 Utah Jazz season was the 21st season for the Utah Jazz in the National Basketball Association, and their 16th season in Salt Lake City, Utah.

+Season summary

+Off-season

 During the off-season, the Jazz signed free agent Antoine Carr, and acquired Adam Keefe from the Atlanta Hawks.

+Regular season

-The Jazz struggled losing four of their first six games of the regular season, but then won seven of their next eight games, then won eight straight games in December.
+With the addition of Carr and Keefe, the Jazz struggled losing four of their first six games of the regular season, but then won seven of their next eight games, and posted an eight-game winning streak in December.
 The team posted a 14–1 record in January, which included a 14-game winning streak which ended in early February, as the Jazz held a 35–13 record at the All-Star break.
 At mid-season, the team traded Jay Humphries to the Boston Celtics in exchange for former Jazz guard Blue Edwards.
-The Jazz posted a nine-game winning streak between February and March, then won their final seven games of the season, finishing in second place in the Midwest Division with a 60–22 record, and earning the third seed in the Western Conference; the team made their twelfth consecutive trip to the NBA playoffs.
+The Jazz posted a nine-game winning streak between February and March, and then won their final seven games of the season, finishing in second place in the Midwest Division with a 60–22 record, and earning the third seed in the Western Conference; the team qualified for the NBA playoffs for the twelfth consecutive year.

-Karl Malone averaged 26.7 points, 10.6 rebounds and 1.6 steals per game, while Jeff Hornacek averaged 16.5 points, 4.3 assists and 1.6 steals per game, and John Stockton provided the team with 14.7 points, 12.3 assists and 2.4 steals per game, and also led them with 102 three-point field goals.
-In addition, David Benoit contributed 10.4 points and 5.2 rebounds per game, and Felton Spencer provided with 9.3 points and 7.6 rebounds per game, but only played just 34 games due to an Achilles tendon injury.
-Off the bench, Carr provided with 9.6 points per game, while Keefe averaged 6.1 points and 4.4 rebounds per game, and Tom Chambers contributed 6.2 points per game.
+Karl Malone averaged 26.7 points, 10.6 rebounds, 3.5 assists and 1.6 steals per game, while Jeff Hornacek averaged 16.5 points, 4.3 assists and 1.6 steals per game, and John Stockton provided the team with 14.7 points, 12.3 assists and 2.4 steals per game, and also led them with 102 three-point field goals.
+In addition, David Benoit contributed 10.4 points and 5.2 rebounds per game, while Felton Spencer provided with 9.3 points and 7.6 rebounds per game, but only played just 34 games due to an Achilles tendon injury.
+Off the bench, Carr averaged 9.6 points and 3.4 rebounds per game, while Edwards contributed 6.6 points per game in 36 games after the trade, Keefe provided with 6.1 points and 4.4 rebounds per game, Tom Chambers contributed 6.2 points per game, and James Donaldson averaged 2.6 points and 2.5 rebounds per game.